mgomez05/TierMobilityCodingChallenge/README.md

 This code goes hand in hand with a django server developed for completing the challenge. **Before you run the frontend**, please start running the backend specified by the [django server repository](https://github.com/mgomez05/TierMobilityCodingChallengeBackend) on the same machine as the frontend to make sure the web app runs correctly.

 Once you have the backend running, head to the **Installation & setup** section of this README to install the dependencies, and then in the project directory, run

 #### `yarn start`

+This will run the app in development mode.
+Open http://localhost:3000 to view it in the browser.

 # **Coding Challenge** 🦅